PraenaDP/Obsidian-Snippet-Footernote/README.md

-I'm PraenaDP, and in this GitHub repository, I present a CSS Snippet designed to modify the Footernote in Obsidian.
-This CSS file provides a specific solution for customizing the appearance and functionality of the Footernote in the Obsidian application.
+I'm PraenaDP, and in this GitHub repository, I present several CSS snippets designed to modify specific parts of Obsidian.
+These CSS files provide specific solutions for customizing the appearance and functionality of various aspects of the Obsidian application.
+They will be gradually updated over time.

 # Installation: